Expensify/App/README.md

 ```

 ## Things to know or brush up on before jumping into the code
-1. The major difference between React-Native and React are the [components](https://reactnative.dev/docs/components-and-apis) that are used in the `render()` method.
+1. The major difference between React Native and React are the [components](https://reactnative.dev/docs/components-and-apis) that are used in the `render()` method.
 Everything else is exactly the same.
 If you learn React, you've already learned 98% of React-Native.
-1. The application uses [React-Router](https://reactrouter.com/native/guides/quick-start) for navigating between parts of the app.
+1. The application uses [`react-navigation`](https://reactnavigation.org/) for navigating between parts of the app.
-1. [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) are used to connect React components to persistent storage via Onyx.
+1. [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) are used to connect React components to persistent storage via [`react-native-onyx`](https://github.com/Expensify/react-native-onyx).

 ----